 Manganese takes part in the formation of an enzyme antioxidant superoxide dismutase (SOD).
-SOD is the only antioxidant present in the cell mitochondria, which protects the cells from free radicle damage and oxidative damage.
+SOD is the only antioxidant in the cell mitochondria, protecting the cells from free radicle damage and oxidative damage.

 Low levels of DOD and other antioxidants have been shown to increase the risk of heart disease more than triglycerides or even cholesterol levels.

 3. Promotes Healthy Bones And Prevents Osteoporosis

 Bones are the supporting structure of the body.
 They provide strength and stability to the frame, while also protecting vital organs.
 The bones in the human body also produce red blood cells and store minerals essential for good health.

 Osteoporosis is a disease that causes bones to become weak and brittle due to low bone mineral density.
 It typically affects older adults, but it can also occur in younger people.
 Osteoporosis is often asymptomatic, meaning there are no symptoms.
 However, when symptoms do occur, they may include bone pain, fractures, and stooped posture.
 There is no cure for osteoporosis, but treatments are available to help prevent or slow the progression of the disease.